Are you wondering how to perform the audit of expenses?

-Are you wondering how to perform the audit of expenses ?.
-The topic “Audit expenses” lists out audit procedures for testing the expenses.
-Expenses can be Operating and Non-Operating in nature.
-Operating Expenses are the expenses that help in the effective and efficient operations of any business.
-There isn’t an exhaustive list of all the expenditure which falls under the operating expenses bucket.
-It depends on the nature of company’s business.
+Expenses can be operating or non-operating in nature.
+Operating expenses help in the effective and efficient operations of any business.
+There isn’t an exhaustive list of all the expenditures that fall under the operating expenses bucket.
+It depends on the nature of the company’s business.

 Estimated reading time: 9 minutes